Suzumi Suzuki

-Suzumi Suzuki (鈴木 涼美, Suzuki Suzumi) is a Japanese writer.
+Suzumi Suzuki (鈴木 涼美, Suzuki Suzumi) is a Japanese writer and former adult video actress.
 Since publishing her first book, a sociological study of actresses working in pornographic films, she has produced both non-fiction and fiction works.
 Suzuki's autobiographical book If You Sell Your Body, Then Goodbye! was adapted into a 2017 Eiji Uchida film.
 Her novel Gifted was nominated for the 167th Akutagawa Prize, and her novel Graceless was nominated for the 168th Akutagawa Prize.